- Street address: 701 E Basin Dr SW, Washington, DC 20242 (that’s the Jefferson Memorial’s address)

 Another Local Tip: Metro runs both 6- and 8-car trains.
 It’s indicated which each train will be on the “next trains” boards on the platforms and in the stations.
 The trains always go to the very end of the platform at the front of the train, but only the 8-car trains extend the full length of the platform at the back.
 Often (but not always), the first and last cars can be a bit less crowded.

 Yet Another Local Tip: There are some handy smartphone apps that give you information like when the next train is arriving and where it’s going, Metro maps, and trip planners.
-Here’s one example for iPhone, and here’s one for Android.
+Here’s one example.

 Follow the NPS signs to the MLK Memorial, FDR Memorial, or the Jefferson Memorial.
 To get your bearings on the Mall, if you’re facing the Lincoln Memorial near the Reflecting Pool or Second World War Memorial with the Washington Monument behind you, the Tidal Basin will be on your left.